-They are second in the NL in runs scored per game at 4.93 and are sixth in the NL in runs allowed per game at 4.17.
+They are third in the NL in runs scored per game at 5.30 and eighth in the NL in runs allowed per game at 4.73.

-I sent off some questions to Kris Willis of Talking Chop, SB Nations very popular Braves blog and he was kind enough to answer them for us.
+I sent off questions to Kris Willis, manager of Talking Chop, SB Nation’s Braves blog.

 What do you think of Alex Anthopoulos?
 He has God like status among us Blue Jays fans.

 I am a big fan of what Alex Anthopoulos has done during his short tenure as GM of the Braves although I think we have seen a bit different version than the one that was in Toronto.
 What we have seen has been a much more calm and calculated version of Anthopoulos.
 I don’t think he is afraid to make the big deal as he showed while with the Blue Jays, but he has been very protective of Atlanta’s prospect capital and many of his moves have been very big picture oriented.
 With that said, he has been able to tweak and strengthen Atlanta’s roster while providing more depth for what they hope will be a longer postseason run.
 I think he fully understands what a modern front office should look like and I think the Braves are much better because of the changes that he has made within the organization.